me9hanics/wikidata-SparQL-data-collection/README.md

     ['Saint-Rémy-de-Provence', 'The Hague', 'Ramsgate', 'City of Brussels', 'Etten-Leur', 'Dordrecht', 'Nuenen', 'Paris', 'Auvers-sur-Oise', 'Van Gogh House', 'Emmen', 'London', 'Amsterdam', 'Arles', 'Hoogeveen', 'Antwerp', 'Borinage', 'Tilburg', 'Maison Van Gogh']

-For a nicer display, we can print each part manually, with residence period too:
+For a nicer display of location, we can print each part manually; moreover with the residing period too:

 ```python